bittenApple/bittenApple.github.io/_posts/2016-12-21-how-to-construct-git-objects-manually.md

 tags: [Git, Git Internals]
 ---

 This post is an attempt to get a better sense of how Git store objects.
 I am going to build a simple legal Git repository manually.
 This article assumes basic knowledge about Git internals.
 I recommend you read the [Git document about it's internals](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects), the document shows how to interact with Git by low level powerful commands, e.g., `cat-file`, `write-tree`, `update-index`.
 ## The Structure of .git Directory
-First Let's create a simple Git directory to imitate(the Git version is 2.6.3).
+First let's create a simple Git directory to imitate(the Git version is 2.6.3).

 ```
 [Steed:~/test/git]$ git init sample